peerkar/liferay-gsearch/README.md

 ```

-Please note that custom adapter disables (stops) the default adapter.
-If you get errors in log and search doesn't work, please restart portal so that adapter loads correctly.
+ If you get errors in log and search doesn't work, please restart portal so that new adapter loads correctly.

 ## Step 3 - Configuration <a name="Installation_3"></a>